 - Live Interactive Sessions are 45 minutes in length and will be hosted daily on Zoom at the scheduled times.
 Session materials will be made available online at the conference website, and recordings of the sessions will be available after the event.

-- On-Demand Interactive Sessions are 30 minutes in length and are available throughout the conference on the conference website.
-Session materials are also available for download on the conference website.
+- On-Demand Interactive Sessions are video-based presentations that are available throughout the conference on the conference website.
+Session materials are also available for download on the conference website

 Roundtable Discussions provide an opportunity for various kinds of interactions in a smaller group setting (10-15 people), such as discussion of a concept, approach, program, issue, case study, or reading.
-This 45-minute format is ideal for getting to know people who may be facing similar issues to you, exploring new ideas, and sharing practices.
+This 60-minute format is ideal for getting to know people who may be facing similar issues to you, exploring new ideas, and sharing practices.
+To accomplish the goal of more focused and personal conversations, attendance for roundtable discussions will be limited to 30 participants.

 Please see the Conference Schedule — and filter by session type — for all interactive sessions, roundtable discussions, research sessions, and poster sessions.

 Pre-Conference Workshops emphasize learning-by-doing and provide participants the opportunity to explore topics in depth through a combination of hands-on activities, reflection, and discussion.
-Most pre-conference workshops are three hours in length.
-Fewer six-hour sessions are offered and are reserved for proposals that provide a clear rationale for needing the longer session.
-Pre-conference schedules for the 2020 POD Network Conference will take place Spring 2021 and will be presented in a hybrid format (asynchronous plus synchronous elements).
+Pre-conference schedules for the 2021 POD Network Conference were presented throughout October 2021.

-All sessions are identified by one to three topics from the list below.
+All sessions are identified by one to three topics as well as intended audience designation as listed below.
+Click the topic or audience titles for a list of relevant sessions.

 - Adjunct & Part-time Faculty Development: Programs and services offered to advance and support the teaching of adjunct and part-time faculty.